isaacvandor/udacityp1_nav/README.md

 ### Introduction

 For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+This is my submission for the project, I highly recommend the main [Udacity Deep Reinforcement Learning Github Repo](https://github.com/udacity/deep-reinforcement-learning) if you are attempting this yourself.

 ![Trained Agent][image1]